Bringing value to life

 The goals of the Ufahamu approach are: 1) improve the planning, execution and monitoring of integrated multidisciplinary activities based on synergy and alignment at various levels of scale, 2) increase efficiencies, and 3) increase triple impact: People, Plant and Prosperity.

 Ufahamu in practice is a modular framework of three software tools that can be used by different stakeholders: a) the Development Synergy and Alignment Tool (DevSAT®), b) the Planning, Monitoring and Reporting module (PMR), and c) the Interactive Theory of Change module (I-ToC).
+The latter two are yet to build and connected to DevSAT.

 This new interactive software package has been developed using state-of-the-art technologies, including so-called ‘graph-database’ that are ideally suited to manage highly interconnected data (the same type of database was used to visualize and search through the millions of connections between persons and organisations in the Panama Papers and Paradise Papers).